OrchardCMS/OrchardCore/README.md

 docker run --name orchardcms -p 8080:80 orchardproject/orchardcore-cms-linux:latest
 ```

 Docker images and parameters can be found at <https://hub.docker.com/u/orchardproject/>.
-See [our Docker documentation](https://docs.orchardcore.net/en/latest/docs/topics/docker/).
+See [our Docker documentation](https://docs.orchardcore.net/en/latest/docs/topics/docker/) for more details, especially if you're new to Docker.

 ## Contributing